andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Data Focused [GT]

-// @gaythu-rajan - this is nice, and gives more detail to the general point I make half way down the slide above.
-I suggest we split that slide in two, and move this up into the gapo between them.
+// @andrewharmellaw - this is nice, and gives more detail to the general point I make half way down the slide above.
+I suggest we split that slide in two, and move this up into the gap between them.

 As mentioned the models were identified not based on behaviour/actors but purely object based which brought everything centered around the data.
 Object-centric split leads to data centered archtecture.